-"District of residence" means the District in which a pupil's custodial parent or legal guardian resides [MCL 388.1603].
-If a student's parent or legal guardian reside in different Districts, either District may enroll the student as a resident, regardless of which parent or legal guardian has custody [MCL 380.1148a].
-A student who has reached age 18 or who is an emancipated minor is a resident of the District which he or she resides.
-Out of District students may apply for "schools of choice" with participating Districts within the specified time frame.
+"District of residence" means the district in which a pupil's custodial parent or legal guardian resides [MCL 388.1603].
+If a student's parent or legal guardian resides in different districts, either district may enroll the student as a resident, regardless of which parent or legal guardian has custody [MCL 380.1148a].
+A student who has reached age 18 or who is an emancipated minor is a resident of the district in which he or she resides.
+Out of district students may apply for "schools of choice" with participating districts within the specified time frame.